cloudmesh-community/fa18-523-61/project-report/report.md

 ## Abstract

-This project will provide a thorough analysis, and detailed, informative document pertaining to text mining using the Twitter API and Python.
-The project objectives consists of applying text mining and Natural Language Processing (NLP) techniques and processes to a dataset that was pulled from the social media site Twitter.

-## Architecture
+This term paper will provide a thorough analysis, and detailed, informative document pertaining how the Twitter API, in conjunction with Python and MongoDB Atlas can provide an effective solution for collecting and analyzing tweets.
+The paper's objectives are to provide a thorough understanding pertaining to how the twitter API works, how twitter data is constructed, how Python's tweepy library works to collect data, and how MongoDB Atlas cloud service provides a robust environment to store twitter data for future analysis.
+The paper will also discuss the implications of using the Twitter app and its data within the realm of Big Data and Natural Language Processing.

 ## Introduction